jguida941/contact-suite-spring-react/README.md

 - `testGetContactByIdReturnsDefensiveCopy` verifies getContactById returns a defensive copy.
 - `testGetAllContactsReturnsEmptyList` verifies getAllContacts returns empty list when no contacts exist.
 - `testGetAllContactsReturnsAllContacts` verifies getAllContacts returns all contacts.

+### Persistence & Mapper Coverage
+- Mapper tests (`ContactMapperTest`, `TaskMapperTest`, `AppointmentMapperTest`) now assert the null-input short-circuit paths so PIT can mutate those guards without leaving uncovered lines.
+- New JPA entity tests (`ContactEntityTest`, `TaskEntityTest`, `AppointmentEntityTest`) exercise the protected constructors and setters to prove Hibernate proxies can hydrate every column even when instantiated via reflection.
+- Legacy `InMemory*Store` suites assert the `Optional.empty` branch of `findById` so both success and miss paths copy data defensively.
+- Combined with the existing controller/service suites this brings the repo to **345 tests** with **100% mutation kills** and **99% line coverage on mutated classes**.

 <br>